-Clinical Teachers keep the same hours as their Cooperating Teacher(s).
-Clinical Teachers are expected to participate in all activities and duties in which their Cooperating Teachers are involved (i.e., open house, PTA, UIL, staff development, faculty meetings, ARD meetings, bus duty, and playground), except when these would conflict with required UTA course meetings.
+Clinical teachers keep the same hours as their cooperating teacher(s).
+Clinical teachers are expected to participate in all activities and duties in which their cooperating teachers are involved (i.e., open house, PTA, UIL, staff development, faculty meetings, ARD meetings, bus duty, and playground), except when these would conflict with required UTA course meetings.
 Candidates should arrive to class by or just before the time that teachers are required to be on campus by their principals.
 Be sure to provide sufficient time to check into the office.
-Candidates are required to stay on campus for the duration of the school day and ay leave at the time in which principals permit teacher to leave their campus.

-Clinical Teachers are assigned to two Cooperating Teachers each semester.
-Clinical Teachers will experience all teaching responsibilities in each classroom.
-Assignments and schedules will be coordinated by the Cooperating Teachers and the UTA Supervisor.
+Candidates are required to stay on campus for the duration of the school day and may leave at the time in which principals permit teachers to leave their campus.
+Clinical teachers are assigned to two cooperating teachers each semester.
+Clinical teachers will experience all teaching responsibilities in each classroom.
+Assignments and schedules will be coordinated by the cooperating teachers and the UTA field supervisor.